submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ## v0.14.7

+* Submariner now explicitly enables forwarding on the interfaces that it creates to support forwarding even when global forwarding on the node is turned off.

 ## v0.14.6 (July 5, 2023)

 * The `subctl cloud prepare azure` command has a new flag, `air-gapped`, to indicate the cluster is in an air-gapped